Abstract

 Biological relevance of Rnt1 mRNA cleavage

 There are diverse implications of Rnt1 mRNA cleavage.
 First, Rnt1 appears to recognize the same secondary structures for mRNA degradation and ncRNA processing.
-We show that compared to decapping, many mRNAs rely heavily on Rnt1 to initiate turnover, and these mRNAs tend to have strong matches to the AGNN stem-loop motif.
-For 7 targets in particular, almost all of the degradation products we detected reflect Rnt1-initiated degradation.
-For others, decapping products are more abundant than Rnt1 products, and a number of these primarily decapped mRNAs did not have an obvious, strong predicted stem loop structure.
+For 7 targets in particular, almost all of the poly(A)+ degradation products we detected reflect Rnt1-initiated degradation and each of them had an obvious, strong predicted stem loop structure.
+For others, Rnt1 products formed a smaller fraction of the degradome, and a number of these mRNAs did not have an obvious, strong predicted stem loop structure.
 We suspect that they may form weak stem loops and/or may adopt multiple alternative structures in vivo.
-Specific RNA binding proteins may also affect cleavage by affecting the mRNA structure, analogous to Nop1’s effect on cleavage of the SNR18 and SNR38 snoRNAs.
+Specific RNA binding proteins may also affect cleavage by affecting the mRNA structure, analogous to Nop1’s effect on cleavage of the SNR18 and SNR38 snoRNAs (Giorgi et al., 2001).
 Additionally, other factors including the sequences surrounding the AGNN loop and those around the cleavage site affect Rnt1 cleavage efficiency (Lamontagne et al., 2003, 2004).
-The example of YPL277C indeed highlights the importance of the stem for target selection, as a single base difference from YOR398W in the stem sequence affects cleavage by Rnt1.
+The example of YPL277C indeed highlights the importance of the stem for target selection, as a single base difference from YOR389W in the stem sequence affects cleavage by Rnt1.
 Another notable target we identified was MTM1, which did not form the typical extended stem loop recognized by Rnt1.
 We suspect that its unique structure results in cleavage at a single site.
-Overall, Rnt1 cleavage appears to be finely tuned, and the targets that heavily depend on Rnt1 for turnover implicate the enzyme in regulating a range of biological pathways including protein targeting and membrane assembly, DNA damage response, and various chemical biosynthesis pathways.
-It will be interesting to dissect the biological consequences of Rnt1 cleavage of individual mRNA targets.
+Overall, Rnt1 cleavage appears to be finely tuned, and the targets implicate the enzyme in regulating a range of biological pathways including protein targeting and membrane assembly, DNA damage response, and various chemical biosynthesis pathways.
+In future studies, it will be interesting to dissect the biological consequences of Rnt1 cleavage of individual mRNA targets beyond YDR514C – particularly those that are also cleaved by Rnt1 in vitro.

 Implications for human RNase III

-While the details vary, the fundamentals of Rnt1 function resemble those of its human homolog Drosha (Nicholson, 2014).
-As RNase III family enzymes, they both cleave double-stranded stem loops and leave 2-nt 3’ overhangs (Court et al., 2013; Elela et al., 1996; Y. Lee et al., 2003).
-Both are also nuclear enzymes with prominent roles in the processing of ncRNAs (Chanfreau et al., 1997; Chanfreau, Rotondo, et al., 1998; Elela et al., 1996; Y. Lee et al., 2003), and both have previously been described to cleave a few select mRNAs (Han et al., 2009; Karginov et al., 2010; A. Lee et al., 2005; Roy & Chanfreau, 2014).
-Although Rnt1 and Drosha differ in their ncRNA targets (rRNA, snRNA, and snoRNA vs miRNA) and in the way they recognize substrates, each enzyme utilizes the same mechanism to cleave its respective ncRNA and mRNA targets (Nicholson, 2014).
+While the details of RNA recognition vary, the fundamentals of Rnt1 function resemble those of other RNase III family members.
+This includes the human homolog Drosha, and Dcr1 in many fungi (but not S. cerevisiae) (Court et al., 2013; Nicholson, 2014).
+As RNase III family enzymes, they cleave double-stranded stem loops and leave 2-nt 3’ overhangs (Court et al., 2013; Provost et al., 2002).
+Drosha and S. pombe Dcr1 are also nuclear enzymes with prominent roles in the processing of ncRNAs (Court et al., 2013; Emmerth et al., 2010; Provost et al., 2002), and Drosha has previously been described to cleave a few select mRNAs (Han et al., 2009; Karginov et al., 2010).
+In contrast, S. castellii Dcr1 has been reported to be cytoplasmic (Szachnowski et al., 2019) and thus improperly localized for surveillance of nuclear export competence.
+Although Rnt1, Dcr1, and Drosha differ in their ncRNA targets (rRNA, snRNA, and snoRNA vs miRNA) and in the way they recognize substrates, each enzyme utilizes the same mechanism to cleave its respective ncRNA and mRNA targets (Court et al., 2013; Nicholson, 2014).

 The ability of Drosha and Rnt1 to cleave mRNAs suggests that eukaryotic RNase III family members are multifunctional and active in mRNA degradation, in addition to their earlier discovered ncRNA processing functions.
 We speculate that the mRNA cleavage role of Rnt1 has been more difficult to detect because only a fraction of each individual mRNA is cleaved, and such nuclear cleavage of a subset of RNAs is not readily detectable by methods that measure mRNA stability by disappearance of a steady-state pool.
 This limitation would equally apply to Drosha, and therefore it appears likely that Drosha may also play a more prominent role in mRNA degradation than has been previously described.
 It would be interesting to see whether PARE could detect a more extensive effect of Drosha cleavage on the human protein-coding transcriptome.
-Performing this in a genetic background devoid of XRN1 and the Rat1 ortholog XRN2 makes such PARE experiments challenging, but our results imply that an XRN1Δ background may be sufficient to identify at least some Drosha targets.
+Performing this in a genetic background devoid of XRN1 and the Rat1 ortholog XRN2 makes such PARE experiments challenging, but our results imply that an xrn1Δ background may be sufficient to identify at least some Drosha targets.
 A recent study has uncovered two independent missense variants in DROSHA as a cause of neurodevelopmental disease (including severe intellectual disability, white matter atrophy, microcephaly, epilepsy, and dysmorphic features) (Barish et al., 2022), making the need for a full understanding of Drosha function even more important.
+More broadly, the quality control of mRNA export competence that we propose results from Rnt1 cleavage does not required any specific feature of Rnt1 other than its nuclear localization.
+It is therefore possible that other nuclear RNases play a similar role.
+Indeed, a similar role has been proposed for the yeast endoribonuclease Swt1, and PARE analysis could be used to identify its targets.

 Applications and advantages of PARE